God Will Not Help

-God Will Not Help (Bog Neće Pomoći) is a 2025 drama film written and directed by Hana Jušić.
-It stars Manuela Martelli as a Chilean woman who arrives in a remote Croatian shepherding community in the early 20th century.
+God Will Not Help (Bog neće pomoći) is a 2025 drama film written and directed by Hana Jušić.
+A co-production of Croatia, Italy, Romania, Greece, France, and Slovenia, it stars Manuela Martelli as Teresa, a Chilean woman who arrives in a remote Croatian shepherding community in the early 20th century.

 The film had its world premiere in the main competition of the 78th Locarno Film Festival on 8 August 2025, where it won the Pardo for Best Performance for Manuela Martelli and Ana Marija Veselčić.
+It was also selected as the Croatian entry for Best International Feature Film at the 99th Academy Awards.

 Premise

 Set in the early 20th century, a Chilean woman, Teresa, arrives in an isolated community of shepherds in a Croatian mountain range, claiming to be the widow of Marco, a local man who had previously emigrated to Chile.
 She shows his sister, brothers bones she claims are the remains of their deceased brother and says she has come to bury him in his native soil.
 She soon works willingly and diligently on the sheep and goat farm alongside the family.
 She speaks only Spanish, but learns a few key words of Croatian to convey the essence of her quest.
 She is very religious, praying often and seeing and hearing the dead Marco in visions.
 She feels compelled to make a confession to Iliya, Marco's brother, who had hoped as a youth to become a priest.